Most Dangerous Breeds List

 - Fear.
 Just like us, dogs react to sensory stimuli and can bite when feeling threatened.

 - Misdirected aggression.
-This may happen when a dog is restrained by an owner from attacking another target.
+This may happen when an owner restrains a dog from attacking another target.
 The dog could then turn on its owner.

-If you or a loved one was attacked by a dog, make sure to contact a medical professional immediately.
+If a dog attacked you or a loved one, make sure to contact a medical professional immediately.
 Follow this with legal assistance.
 The Ehline Law Firm APLC is here to help anytime, anyplace.
 Call or email us for more info.
 We will meet with you anywhere.
 We offer a free, no-pressure consultation.